emmercm/igir/docs/rom-headers.md

 | Nintendo - Famicom Disk System | fsNES/FDS     | `.fds`    |
 | Nintendo - SNES                | SMC           | `.smc`    |

-Those file extensions above are the commonly accepted "correct" ones and `igir` will attempt to detect if a header is present in them automatically.
+Those file extensions above are the commonly accepted "correct" extensions and `igir` will attempt to detect if a header is present in those ROM files automatically.
 If for some reason your files don't have the right extension (e.g. `.rom`) you can force header detection with the `--header` glob option:

 ```shell
 igir [commands..] --dat <dats> --input <input> --header "*.rom"
 ```

 `igir` will use this detected header information to compute both "headered" and "un-headered" checksums of ROMs and use both of those to match against DAT files.

+!!! warning

     Many DAT groups expressly only include the size and checksum information for the un-headered file, even if the header should not be removed.

 ## Manual header removal